 Complications from this procedure are rare, but can include slight asymmetry, nipple sensation changes or loss of nipple sensation (10-20% risk), and wound healing problems (including keloids if you are prone to developing them).
 If you have very large breasts, you may require that a surgical drain be left in for a few days.
 Most patients are able to resume non strenuous work in less than 1 week and resume physical activities after 3 weeks.

 All insurance companies require a substantial amount of your breast tissue removed before pre-approving payment for breast reduction surgery.
 The amount of breast tissue that needs to be removed is related to your height, weight and your insurance plan provisions for breast reduction surgery.
 We will assist you in determining whether you would qualify for insurance coverage and submit the documentation required by your insurance company.
 We will also provide you with the cost of surgery should your insurance carrier deny approval.

 You are welcome to visit our Seattle office for a consultation to see additional patient photos.
 We routinely perform mammaplasty reduction surgery for patients from Seattle, Bellevue, Kirkland and the greater Western Washington area.
-For patients from Eastern Washington, Idaho, Montana and Alaska, we coordinate reduced rate accommodations at several high-quality hotels that are within walking distance of our plastic surgery center and downtown Seattle.
+For patients from Eastern Washington, Idaho, Montana and Alaska, we coordinate reduced rate accommodations at several high-quality hotels that are within walking distance of our plastic surgery center.